 Obviously we do not anticipate any such problems arising and would ask that you notify the matter supervisor straight away if you have any such concerns.
 You can find out more about the Solicitors Regulation Authority including their contact details on their website: www.sra.org.uk.

-A copy of our Complaints Handling Procedure is also available on request.
+An offline copy of this Complaints Handling Procedure is also available to download here.